When it comes to men’s hormones, we can keep it relatively simple. It’s about more testosterone and less estrogen.

 Aromatase is an enzyme that converts testosterone into estrogen.
 Since we’re already overloaded with estrogen from the environment more of this enzyme does not help.
 Once again, some is necessary, but most men will need to decrease it.

 Sex Hormone Binding Globulin is a protein that binds to androgens rendering them inert.
-It is largely responsible for the difference between total testosterone and free testosterone.
-The sad fact is all the T in the world won’t do you any good if it’s bound up by SHBG.
+It is primarily responsible for the difference between total testosterone and free testosterone.
+The sad fact is all the T in the world won’t do you any good if it’s bound up by SHBG…or at least that is what we use to believe.
+More recent research shows that SHBG bound hormones may still exert influence as there are SHBG receptor sites in cells.
+Still, for many men, their goal will be to lower SHBG levels that are too high.

 Various nutrients, including your ratios of fats and carbohydrates, can affect this globulin.
-Once again, men’s goal is to lower SHBG most of the time.
+Hard physical training can be another factor in elevated levels.

 Dihydrotestosterone is an interesting one.
 It is somewhere between 10-50 times as potent (depending on who you ask) of an androgen as testosterone itself.
 So, many of the effects we attribute to testosterone are actually from DHT.